 Influenza A Virus

-Highly Pathogenic influenza is an infectious viral disease caused by influenza A viruses.
-Avian influenza A viruses spread naturally among wild, migratory birds (e.g., waterfowl) and can infect domestic birds (e.g., chickens, turkeys, pheasants, quail, domestic ducks, geese, and guinea fowl) and other animal species.
-Bovine influenza has recently been diagnosed in dairy cattle herds and is from the same virus subtype as avian influenza and is also categorized as influenza A.
+Highly Pathogenic Avian Influenza (HPAI) is an infectious viral disease caused by Influenza A viruses (e.g., H5N1).
+Avian Influenza A viruses spread naturally among wild, migratory birds (e.g., waterfowl) and can infect domestic birds (e.g., chickens, turkeys, pheasants, quail, domestic ducks, geese, and guinea fowl) and other animal species.
+In April 2024, Highly Pathogenic Avian Influenza was first detected in dairy cattle herds and is from the same virus subtype as avian influenza.

 Avian Influenza Resources